Topos-X/secureNode-autoInstall/README.md

 - Stakeaddr is the transparent address which has your 42 ZEN
 - Email is your notification email address should your node have issues
 - FQDN is the hostname which must point to the IP address of your server
-- Region must either be eu, na or sea
+- Region must either be eu or na

 Example: